oldrev/maltreport/README.md

-# MaltReport
+﻿# MaltReport

 [![NuGet Stats](https://img.shields.io/nuget/v/MaltReport2.svg)](https://www.nuget.org/packages/MaltReport2)
 [![Build status](https://ci.appveyor.com/api/projects/status/w9rc2jbb6v4o4jgk/branch/master?svg=true)](https://ci.appveyor.com/project/oldrev/maltreport/branch/master)

 MaltReport is an OpenDocument/OfficeOpenXML powered reporting engine for .NET and Mono, it is inspired by the excellent [Relatorio Project](http://relatorio.openhex.org/).

 There is a briefly introduction in Chinese: [MaltReport2 中文使用简介](http://www.cnblogs.com/oldrev/p/maltreport2_intro.html)

-MaltReport **DO NOT REQUIRES** MS-Office or LibreOffice to render report, on the contrary, MaltReport manipulates ODT/ODS/XLS/DOC file by itself, so it could be fast & reliable.
+MaltReport DO NOT REQUIRES MS-Office or LibreOffice to generate document.
+Instead MaltReport manipulates ODT/ODS/XLS/DOC file by itself, so it could be fast & reliable.

 The template of your report is just a normal document created with LibreOffice or MS-Word/MS-Excel (ODT/ODS and XLS/DOC are fully supported), we can use LibreOffice and MS-Word/Excel as WYSIWYG report development tools.